darknight-007/dreams-lab-portal/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is licensed under Creative Commons Legal Code CC0 1.0 Universal - see the LICENSE file for details.
+This means you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## Support